 Do I really need to convince you that these creamy, cheesy, instant pot chicken taquitos are the greatest?
 Well if I must, I will.

-You guys, there is one particular ingredient that makes these chicken taquitos completely irresistible – cream cheese.
+You guys, there is one particular ingredient that makes these chicken taquitos completely irresistible – cream cheese. (for another great chicken taquito recipe, try my Slow Cooker Cream Cheese Chicken Taquitos.)
 What??
 YES.
 I throw cream cheese into the pressure cooker along with the chicken and green chiles and the result is pure magic.
 Trust me on this one.
 I’ll admit that maybe it isn’t very authentic, but hey – I never said these were authentic I only said they are insanely delicious and I stand by it.
 So embrace the cream cheese here, you won’t regret it.